malwarebo/conductor/README.md

 # - Add your OpenAI API key for fraud detection (optional)
 # - Adjust server settings if needed
 ```

+**⚠️ Security Note**: For production deployments, always use environment variables for sensitive data like API keys and database passwords.
+Never commit actual secrets to version control.

 ## Database Setup Script